prisma/specs/prisma-schema/Readme.md

   - `postgresql`
   - `mongodb`
   - `mysql`
 - `url` Connection url including auth info.
 Each datasource provider documents the url syntax. most providers use the syntax provided by the database
 - `enabled` Use environment variables to enable/disable a datasource

-Connectors may bring their own attributes to allow users to tailor their datamodels according to specific features of their connected datasources.
+Connectors may bring their own attributes to allow users to tailor their schemas according to specific features of their connected datasources.

 ## Generator Block

 Generator blocks configure what clients are generated and how they're generated.
 Language preferences and configuration will go in here:

 ```groovy
 generator js {